theron-wang/otr4j/README.markdown

 * new commits must be pushed by the reviewer of the pull request, not the author
 * "lazy consensus" approach for granting push access:
   * anyone with push access can vote/veto
-  * if about a week or so as passed after requesting push access and no one has objected, then that requester can be granted push access
+  * if about a week or so has passed after requesting push access and no one has objected, then that requester can be granted push access

 ### Git setup